SettleMint

 Read the conversion triggers on a DALP token, including the effective price after discount and cap, and the published, disabled, and republished lifecycle of each trigger.

 When you submit a conversion, you reference a triggerId, and DALP prices and authorises that conversion against the named trigger.
-A conversion trigger is the priced, authorised round a holder converts against, and it carries the round price, the discount and cap that produce the effective price, an expiry, and an active flag.
+A conversion trigger is the priced, authorised round a holder converts against: it carries the round price, the discount and cap that produce the effective price, an expiry, and an active flag.

 List triggers